Pogrom: West Bank pogroms in 2023

+In a surge of Israeli settlers' violence after the October 7 attacks by Hamas, 16 Palestinian villages of total population of about 1,000 were violently depopulated by settlers' pogroms or under the threat of pogrom, including Al-Qanoub (north of Hebron), Southern al-Nassariyah (Jordan Valley), Wadi al-Siq (south of Ramallah), Zanuta (South Hebron Hills), Ein al-Rashash (near Ramallah).
+In the hearings before the Israeli Supreme Court Palestinians complained that the Israeli police ignores complaints about settlers' violence and refuses to collect evidence.

 2024 riots against Syrian refugees in Turkey

 In 2024 there were pogroms against Syrian refugees in Turkey.

 November 2024 Amsterdam riots

 The November 2024 Amsterdam riots preceding and following the AFC Ajax - Maccabi Tel Aviv football match were described by some as a "pogrom".
 Israeli diplomat Danny Danon stated that, "We are receiving very disturbing reports of extreme violence against Israelis and Jews on the streets of Holland.
 There is a pogrom currently taking place in Europe in 2024".
 The Mayor of Amsterdam later said that the word "pogrom" was inappropriate and that it had been misused as "propaganda".
 In the weeks after the event, the initial media coverage was widely criticized for misrepresenting the event.

 Targets of the violence included Israeli Maccabi Tel Aviv fans, an Arab taxi driver, and pro-Palestinian protestors.

 In the run-up to the match, some Maccabi Tel Aviv fans were filmed pulling Palestinian flags from houses, making anti-Arab chants such as "Death to Arabs", assaulting people, and vandalising local property.
 Calls to target Israeli supporters were subsequently shared via social media.